General

 Similar Species

-Red Knot: Curlew Sandpiper has a decurved bill and white rump.
-Sanderling is smaller and has black spots on breast and a bold white wing stripe.
+Red Knot: Curlew Sandpiper has a longer, decurved bill and a white rump.